Rugby union in Portugal: National team

 Portugal have experienced unprecedented success in recent years.
-They were surprise winners of the 2003-4 European Nations Cup and have continued to record impressive results, although they could only finish third in the 2005-6 event.
+They were surprise winners of the 2003-4 European Nations Cup and have continued to record impressive results as they have now officially qualified for the 2023 Rugby World Cup after winning the Repechage Tournament for the final spot in the competition, beating teams such as Spain, Russia, Romania, Hong Kong and drawing with Georgia and The United States in the process.
+Portugal is in pool C and will play Wales, Australia, Fiji and Georgia.

 Sevens

 The Portugal national rugby sevens team represent Portugal in international rugby sevens.
 The team compete in competitions such as the World Sevens Series and the Rugby World Cup Sevens.
 Pedro Leal and Pedro Cabral are two notable sevens players.

 The IRB Sevens World Series circuit has allowed the Portuguese players to demonstrate their competence to the wider rugby world.
 In 2006-07 Portugal was an IRB Sevens "core team", participating in each of the season's events, for the first time.
 They have become an established power in the abbreviated form of the game.
 They lost core team status a year later, but regained it for the 2012–13 series in a qualifying tournament held as part of the 2012 Hong Kong Sevens.